AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 * Make sure you are an Adobe Analytics Select, Prime, or Ultimate customers.
 * Make sure you are enabled for the Adobe Experience Platform (what do we link to?)
 * Make sure you have the Customer Journey Analytics SKU.

-## Adobe Analytics features supported by [!UICONTROL Customer Journey Analytics]

-The initial release of CJA includes many, but not all, of the features that you are used to using in Adobe Analytics today.

-* Attribution IQ
-* Segmentation (now called "Filters")
-* All Workspace visualizations except Map
-* Calculated Metrics
-* Workspace project sharing to other CJA users
-* Virtual Report Suites (now called "Views")
-* Creating new dataset connections from Platform UI and CJA UI
-* Classifications (now called "Lookup datasets")
-* Customer attributes (now called "Profile datasets") - allow onboarding of audiences from United Profile

-## Current limitations

-[!UICONTROL Customer Journey Analytics] currently does not provide support for the following features.
-However, we are actively working on bringing these features to you in the near future.

-* Segment/audience sharing to Profile or other EC solutions
-* PDF export, CSV export, scheduled reports, emailed reports
-* Marketing Channels dimensions
-* API access
-* Alerts and Intelligent Alerts
-* Report Builder
-* Anomaly Detection, Contribution Analysis
-* Segment Comparison (Segment IQ)
-* Segments, calc. metrics, date ranges, or projects that were created in the current Adobe Analytics tools

 ## User Access Permissions